 Skip to nav Skip to content

-David D. White Award and Scholarship Reception
+David D. White Award Reception

 Capital University Law School and the African American Law Alumni Association cordially invite you to the

-36th Annual David D. White Award Presentation & Networking Event
+37th Annual David D. White Award Presentation & Networking Event

 4:30pm to 6:30pm